 Join today and never see them again.

 The ladies in this clique are all crazy beautiful and alluring, but they also have a tendency to lure men to their deaths.
-If you see one of these girls walking down the hall, you’d better think twice before asking them out.
+If you see one of these girls walking down the hall, you'd better think twice before asking her to go to the mall on Friday night.
 Chances are that a seemingly innocent date at the food court might just be your last.
-Medea’s horrible revenge on her husband, Jason, ranks her right up there as one of the most fatal of the Femme Fatales.
+In Circe's case, that piece of stuffed pizza might just turn you into a pig.

 Helen is one of the most beautiful women to ever strut her stuff through the world of Greek mythology.
 Her beauty proved to be pretty fatal, though, when it ensnared the Trojan prince Paris.
 Despite the fact that she was already married to the Greek Menelaus, Helen and Paris took off for his hometown of Troy.
 The next thing you know Menelaus showed up at Troy with a gigantic army of Greek warriors, and the long and bloody Trojan War was in full force.
 Because of all these shenanigans, Helen is known as "the face that launched a thousand ships."

 Get this—Pandora was the first woman ever.
 Zeus ordered Hephaestus to create her from clay and sent her to punish mankind because Prometheus had given man fire against Zeus's will.
 Pandora was given her beauty by Aphrodite and was totally irresistible when she showed up on the doorstep of Epimetheus, Prometheus's brother.
 Unfortunately, the honeymoon was over pretty fast for the happy couple.
 See, Zeus also gave Pandora a jar full of all the evil things you can possibly think of and told her not to open it.
 Guess what she did?
 Yep, she opened it, and now all humanity has to suffer.
 For this little slip-up, Pandora might get the award for most fatal Femme Fatale of them all.